Yelp/dockersh/README.md

-This allows you to have a single ssh process on the normal ssh port which places user sessions into their own individual docker containers in a secure and locked down manor.
+This allows you to have a single ssh process on the normal ssh port which places user sessions into their own individual docker containers in a secure and locked down manner.

 Why do I want this?
 ===================